-Steakhouse creamed spinach is a brilliant, must have side dish to accompany beef.
+Steakhouse creamed spinach is a brilliant, must have side dish.
 It’s creamy, and velvety with the spinach as the star ingredient, and the best part is that it’s all made in one pot.

 It can be made ahead of time, and gently reheated easily, which makes it a perfect side dish for entertaining.